Prehistoric story

 Hello!
 I'm James,

 Part-time prehistoric man, I am studying for a Masters in prehistoric art at Canterbury Christ Church University.
 I have years of Flint Knapping experience creating replica stone tools and experimental archeology.
+I also have a degree in Graphic Design and that has been a big influence on my journey into cave art, in which I am currently researching the cave painting process and prehistoric creative journey.
+When I'm not doing that, I'm creating stone tools and practicing ancestral skills, or gathering local materials.

 Explore the Shop for replicas you can buy, made to order by me using prehistoric techniques, or get in touch if you would like an item made to order.
+I also offer beginner kits for pressure flaking, with more on the way.
+See what I'm up to on Instagram.

 Do get in touch for any enquiries.